About Bluebook Digital Testing

 In 2024, digital testing is an option for 7 subjects; the AP African American Studies exam will be digital only.
 Consult with your school’s designated AP coordinator to make sure you install Bluebook early enough to support their readiness activities.
 Students use Bluebook to access AP Exam previews (previews for AP African American Studies will be available in the spring).

-If your school is administering PSAT-related assessments this fall, consult with your school’s test coordinator to make sure you install Bluebook early enough to support their readiness activities.
-Students use Bluebook to take full-length practice tests for PSAT 8/9 and PSAT/NMSQT.
+If your school is administering SAT School Day or PSAT-related assessments, consult with your school’s test coordinator to make sure you install Bluebook early enough to support their readiness activities.
+Students use Bluebook to take full-length practice tests.